E- The lifecycle event class to post this hook.

-If multiple hooks are to be posted by same life-cycle event, they form a hook chain, and Variant server will
+If multiple hooks are to be posted by the same lifecycle event, they form a hook chain, and Variant server will

 post them in the order they were defined in the schema.
 Hooks are posted one after another, until the

-post(LifecycleEvent) method returns a non-null value.
-If no user defined hook returned a non-null value,
+post(LifecycleEvent) method returns a non-empty value.
+If no user defined hook returned a non-empty value,